Lettuce is an annual plant, most often grown as a leaf vegetable, and is most often used for salads – yum!

 Welcome to Permablitz Melbourne!

-Permablitz has decided to beef up our organisational hub and is actively seeking out fresh members to help us in our mission to convert gardens into edible oases!
+Permablitz is currently on the prowl for new members to help us in our mission to convert gardens into edible oases!

 The murnong has a flower shaped like a dandelion, and beneath its innocuous, grass-like leaves lies a delicious, sweet yam.